Kitura/Kitura-CORS/README.md

 </p>

 # Kitura-CORS
-Kitura cross-origin resource sharing ([CORS](https://www.w3.org/TR/cors/)) middleware.
-A request for a resource (such as an image) outside of your origin (e.g. server) is known as a cross-origin request.
-CORS allows you to bypass the same-origin restriction, so that resources can be shared between different origins (i.e. servers).
+Kitura-CORS is a cross-origin resource sharing ([CORS](https://www.w3.org/TR/cors/)) middleware.
+A webpage or script provided by a service may include references to resources or services hosted by another domain - such as a public service or resource.
+A browser's request for such a resource is an example of a cross-origin request, and is typically prohibited under the [same-origin security policy](https://en.wikipedia.org/wiki/Same-origin_policy).

+CORS allows you to bypass the same-origin restriction in a controlled manner, so that resources can be shared between different domains.
+A CORS-capable client makes a 'pre-flight' request to the service hosting the resource at domain B with an `Origin` header specifying domain A. That service can then respond to the client with an `Access-Control-Allow-Origin` header which indicates whether access to this resource should be permitted.

+You can use CORS middleware in your Kitura application to authorize external services to access resources or APIs that you provide.

 ## Swift version
 The latest version of Kitura-CORS requires **Swift 4.1.2**.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.